-Which Commercial Drivers License Will You Need?
+Which Commercial Drivers License Should You Get?

 Class A CDL.
-A Class A Commercial Drivers License is required to operate any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
+A Class A CDL is required to operate any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
 Some of the vehicles that operators may be able to drive with Class A licenses are:

 - Interstate or Intrastate Tractor Trailers